-If you haven’t already created a financial plan, we have a Financial Counselor available to help you build your plan, set goals, and make meaningful progress
+If you haven’t already created a financial plan, we have a Financial Wellness Counselor available to help you build your plan, set goals, and make meaningful progress

 Additionally, don’t forget about your retirement savings!
 Although retirement may feel far away, it is in your best interest to make a savings plan now.
 If your employer matches contributions to your retirement plan, invest at least enough to get the full match.
 This is essentially free money, and you don’t want to leave free money on the table.
 If you are looking for guidance in developing a retirement strategy, make an appointment with a Cetera Financial Networks Advisor, located at MEFCU.

 Ideally, you already have great credit; a healthy credit score is considered a 700 or better and of course the higher the score the better.
 If you aren’t where you’d like to be, there are a few different ways to improve your credit score:

 - Have a balanced mix of credit accounts

 - Keep your credit card balance at 25% of the limit, or less